signalfx/gdi-specification/specification/opamp_datamodel.md

 We interpret this use of the word "file" here to refer to a block of content, and not to a physical file stored on disk.

+It should be expressly noted that the expression of an agent's effective configuration does not imply that any part of the configuration is or is not dynamically modifiable.

 ### Effective Configuration

 Agents that have an OpAMP connection enabled MUST report their